 3. Bacterial optogenetics

 Light can be used to remotely control the processes of life with applications in fundamental science and engineering.
-We have designed bacterial light sensors that respond to wavelengths from the ultraviolet to the near infrared.
-We are using these light sensors to study how gut bacterial metabolism impacts host physiology in situ, to study how bacteria decode time-varying gene regulatory signals to make cell fate decisions, and to rapidly optimize heterologous metabolic pathway activity, among other applications.
+We have designed bacterial light sensors that regulate gene expression in response to specific wavelengths from the ultraviolet to the near infrared.
+We are using these light sensors to optimize engineered metabolic pathways, remotely control microbiome metabolism, and study the regulation of bacterial cell-fate decisions.